nikukatansa/crossroad-live/site/content/_index.md

     reflect and remember on Remembrance Sunday.
 blessing:
   heading: Benediction
-  text: To Him who is able to keep you from stumbling and to present you before
+  text: May our Lord Jesus Christ Himself and God our Father, who loved us and by
-    His glorious presence without fault and with great joy— to the only God our Saviour be glory, majesty, power and authority, through Jesus Christ our Lord, before all ages, now and forevermore!
-Amen.
+    His grace gave us eternal encouragement and good hope, encourage your hearts and strengthen you in every good deed and word.
   showsection: true
 pagetitle: Sunday worship
 title: Crossroad Online
-subtitle: Sunday worship - 17th October 2021
+subtitle: Sunday worship - 24th October 2021
 image: /img/seaton.jpg
 blurb:
   heading: Welcome!